tjsteinhaus/gravityforms-wufoo/readme.txt

 1. Now go to a form you would like to setup to use Wufoo
 1. Click Settings->Wufoo Add-On
 1. Create your feed and link up all the form fields

+== Screenshots ==

+1. This screenshot shows the setup page
+2. This shows the wufoo form feed

 == Changelog ==

 = 1.0 =
 * First Release

 * List versions from most recent at top to oldest at bottom.